-- Lots of integrations: Square for Restaurants is powered by Square, which offers an array of business solutions that all integrate with each other; by using Square for Restaurants, you have access to pick and choose from any of the other Square software integrations you want to use, and they all appear under one Square dashboard
+- Lots of Integrations: Square for Restaurants is powered by Square, which offers an array of business solutions that all integrate with each other.
+By using Square for Restaurants, you have access to pick and choose from any of the other Square software integrations you want to use and operate them all from a single dashboard.

 Cons of Square for Restaurants

-- Built-in payment processing: With Square for Restaurants, you can only accept payments through Square’s payment processing system, which doesn’t offer the lowest transaction rate
+- Built-in Payment Processing: With Square for Restaurants, you can only accept payments through Square’s payment processing system, which may not offer the lowest transaction rate.

 For a full list of positives and negatives, visit our official Square for Restaurants Review Page.